-The Admissions Counselor monitors applications that have begun and will reach out to new applicants.
+Admissions staff members monitor applications that have begun and will reach out to new applicants.
 All admissions documents will be reviewed by faculty, staff, and/or administration.
+This review includes a review of the High School completion document by the Registrar.
+If there is reason to believe the High School document is not valid or was not obtained from an entity that provides secondary education, the University will work with the student or high school (or equivalent) to obtain the necessary valid document.
+Invalid or suspicious documents will not be acceptable proof of High School graduation.
 Following the acceptance of these documents and satisfactory communication with references, an approximately 30 to 45-minute phone or face-to-face interview will be scheduled between the prospective student and an appropriate member of the GNU faculty or staff to assess institutional fit.